mozilla-services/socorro/docs/configuring-socorro.rst

-Both the crash-stats app and the PostgreSQL schema it depends on are very Mozilla-specific and contains a lot of features that aren't generally useful, like support for Mozilla's release model and a way of redacting private info so crashes can be exposed to developers.
+Both the crash-stats app and the PostgreSQL schema it depends on are very Mozilla-specific and contains a lot of features that aren't generally useful, like support for Mozilla's release model and a way of redacting private info so crashes can be exposed to the public.

 You probably don't want to use it, but just in case we do have it documented:
 :ref:`configuring-crashstats-chapter`